-This is because of brain development at this age.
+This is because of brain development at this early age.
 When you become an adult, the way you approach new experiences becomes slowed down, due to how developed our prefrontal cortex is.
 We understand the world around us more due to this development, but it also means we’re more inclined to be stuck in our ways and less eager to learn.

 For children however, this part of the brain is still very much in its infancy, thus there’s an element of carefree eagerness to the way they learn.
 Not forgetting that children also learn faster because of their prefrontal cortex not being as developed.